 Located in the southeast region of the Korean peninsula, Busan is the country's largest port city and boasts an abundance of coastal tourist attractions, historical and cultural sites, and trendy shopping areas.
 The city has a well-developed public transportation system, but for a more convenient and all-inclusive tour, hop aboard a Busan City Tour bus, which is comprised of a variety of one-day tours that cover the area's major attractions.
-The city tour routes are operated on red, blue and green lines, along with themed routes that include a history and culture exploration tour, the Eulsukdo Island Natural Ecology Tour and the Night View Tour.
-Themed routes should be booked in advance.
+With a one day ticket, get off the red, blue, green jumbo buses at whichever stop you'd like and tour the area until the next bus comes.
+Themed routes are also available, which must be booked in advance.

 At the Busan Museum, collections of local artifacts and documents tell the history of the Busan area from prehistoric times to the modern era.
 The museum also runs hands-on traditional culture programs and folk classes to share the proud legacy of traditional Korean culture with museum visitors.

 Although not actually an island, this land feature is one of the most famous attractions among visitors for getting a fantastic view of the ocean while taking in the island’s beautiful natural habitat.
 Along with Busan’s shoreline, camellia flowers burst into bloom all over the island from winter to spring.
 At other times, the dense population of pine trees gives visitors a great chance to relax in the shade.

 It is hard to imagine, but Dongbaekseom Island once used be an actual island, resembling the shape of an iron floating on the sea.
 Therefore, many locals also called it “Iron Island.”
 Due to continuous sediment build up, the island is now connected to the mainland at Haeundae Beach, and the previous name has been long forgotten.